jennahamlin/mashwrapper/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**nf-core/mashwrapper** is a bioinformatics best-practice analysis pipeline for This is a wrapper around the program Mash.
-The input is a mash database and your fastq reads of interest.
-The output is a text file which displays the top five closet matches to your query. .
+**nf-core/mashwrapper** is a wrapper around the program [Mash](https://mash.readthedocs.io/en/latest/).
+The input is a mash database and your fastq reads of interest that are gzipped.
+The output is a text file which displays the top five closet matches to your query.
+This nextflow pipeline can also access NCBI using the [NCBI datasets command line tools](https://www.ncbi.nlm.nih.gov/datasets/) to download genomes or interest to build the mash database, if you needed.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!